validator/validator/README.md

 ## Pulling the Docker image

-You can pull the checker Docker image from [https://ghcr.io/validator/validator][34] in the GitHub container registry.
+You can pull the vnu Docker image from [https://ghcr.io/validator/validator][34] in the GitHub container registry.

    [34]: https://ghcr.io/validator/validator

-To pull and run the latest version of the checker:
+To pull and run the latest version of the vnu checker:

       docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:latest

-To pull and run a specific tag/version of the checker from the container registry — for example, the `17.11.1` version:
+To pull and run a specific tag/version of the vnu checker from the container registry — for example, the `17.11.1` version:

       docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:17.11.1

-To bind the checker to a specific address (rather than have it listening on all interfaces):
+To bind the vnu checker to a specific address (rather than have it listening on all interfaces):

       docker run -it --rm -p 128.30.52.73:8888:8888 ghcr.io/validator/validator:latest

-To make the checker run with a connection timeout and socket timeout different than the default 5 seconds, use the `CONNECTION_TIMEOUT_SECONDS` and `SOCKET_TIMEOUT_SECONDS` environment variables:
+To make the vnu checker run with a connection timeout and socket timeout different from the default 5 seconds, use the `CONNECTION_TIMEOUT_SECONDS` and `SOCKET_TIMEOUT_SECONDS` environment variables:

       docker run -it --rm \
          -e CONNECTION_TIMEOUT_SECONDS=15 \